What Is Shadowing a Physician?

 Learn About "Real World" Medicine

-Shadowing a physician gives you a first hand look at the day-to-day life of a physician.
+Shadowing a physician gives you a first hand look at the day-to-day life of a doctor.
 Some physicians have their own offices while some may spend the majority of his/her time in an operating room or hospital.
 When you shadow a doctor, the goal should be to learn and see the environment experienced by a physician in practice.

 Furthermore, shadowing a doctor in a clinical setting should provide premeds with a more accurate depiction of the medical field.
 The recent popularity of television shows involving medicine often time paint a picture of the life of a doctor in a more glamorous light.